 Where possible, controls or corrective actions should be monitored to ensure they have been implemented correctly and a positive or effective outcome is achieved.

-Where a near-miss or hazard is identified, the Responsible Officer/s and/or Supervisor or Cost Centre Manager must, so far as reasonably practicable, consider, implement and record immediate corrective actions to be taken and additional controls required to prevent the possibility of an incident occurring.
+Where a near-miss or hazard is identified, the Responsible Officer/s and/or Supervisor or Organisational Unit Manager must, so far as reasonably practicable, consider, implement and record immediate corrective actions to be taken and additional controls required to prevent the possibility of an incident occurring.

-Hazards or residual risks, such as property or environmental damage that have the potential to cause injury, illness, or to affect core business facilities and services, are to be reported through USC’s maintenance reporting system.
+Hazards or residual risks, such as property or environmental damage that have the potential to cause injury, illness, or to affect core business facilities and services, are to be reported through the University’s maintenance reporting system.

 Subject to limits of confidentiality (as per below), information about individuals will not be disclosed to any other person unless the individual concerned has given consent to its use.
 Release of information about an individual will normally require a written consent for disclosure, signed by the individual.